lawiz22/AI-Lawiz-Media-Gen/README.md

 ### 4. Creative Suite
 - **Character/Poses Generator:** A dedicated tab for creating and iterating on characters using Gemini's powerful Image-to-Image capabilities, with advanced pose control and AI name suggestions.
+- **Past Forward:** A time-travel experience reimagining photos in different decades (1950s-2000s).
+Now featuring a fully integrated UI consistent with the main application.
 - **Group Photo Fusion:** A groundbreaking feature that merges multiple individual photos into a single, cohesive group shot.
 Upload 2-4 photos, select a scenario (e.g., "Casual Hangout", "Cinematic Portrait"), and let the AI intelligently combine them.
 - **Logo & Theme Generator:** A full suite for brand identity design.
   - **AI Logo Creation:** Generate unique logos from text, brand names, and slogans.